-Tonight, we saw the award winning movie: Three Billboards outside Ebbing, Missouri.
-Ann had always wanted to see it, but we missed it first time round.
-For me, the motivation was more about a bucket-load of ‘40% off’ vouchers for Odeon – where the only caveat, was that they had to be used by the 15th March.
+Tonight, we saw the award-winning movie: Three Billboards outside Ebbing, Missouri.
+Ann had always wanted to see it, but we missed it the first time around.
+For me, the motivation was more about a bucket-load of ‘40% off’ vouchers for Odeon – where the only caveat, was that they had to be used by the 15th of March.
 Cue: a thorough look through the cinema listings!

 The 6pm performance turned out to be a quiet one in terms of numbers – in fact the Billboards in the title almost outnumbered those of us watching!